 The 2013 low key hit Snowpiercer, starring Chris Evans, will turn into a tv-show in 2018.
 TV network TNT has ordered a pilot episode, with a planned release date not yet set.
-Although the TV series will have the same setting as the dystopian movie, it will be set just 7 years after the world freezes over.
+Although the TV series will have the same setting as the dystopian movie, it going to be set just 7 years after the world freezes over.
 Snowpiercer the movie had a timeline of 17 years into that bleak future.

 Snowpiercer was not a huge box office hit (it was barely even in cinemas) but is a small culthit thanks to it’s release to video on demand & DVD and streaming on Netflix, and popularity with critics.
 Though not the best movie ever it certainly is entertaining and original.
 It’s mainly pretty weird and violent.
 This television adaptation could work, or it could be a big miss.
 Let’s analyse.

 Why the Snowpiercer TV series is going to be a hit